Locate a grave MUSEUM OF THE FALLEN

 AkrotiriAkrotiri of Thera

-Disaster A Minoan trading town on the rim of a supervolcano, evacuated just before the island tore itself apart around 1600 BCE — its frescoes, painted ships and drains left intact under 60 metres of pumice.
+Disaster A Minoan trading town on Thera (modern Santorini), evacuated just before the Minoan eruption tore the island apart around 1600 BCE — its frescoes, painted ships and drains left intact under 60 metres of pumice.

 1600 BCE b.
 4500 BCE · 2,900 years

-Disaster A Bronze Age society of gridded cities and indoor plumbing that left no readable writing and vanished as its rivers shifted.
+Disaster A Bronze Age society of gridded cities like Mohenjo-daro and Harappa, with indoor plumbing and an undeciphered Indus script, that vanished as its rivers shifted.

 1300 BCE b.
 3300 BCE · 2,000 years